htrajan/ht-drawsteel/Classes Single Page/Shadow.md

 Just a little poison goes a long way.

 **Effect:** You coat one of your weapons with a harmful poison.
-The next creature you damage with an ability that uses that weapon takes � poison damage.
+The next creature you damage with an ability that uses that weapon takes \[SURGE\] poison damage.
 The poison loses its potency after you damage the creature or at the end of the encounter.

-**Spend Insight:** For each insight you spend, add � to the effect.
+**Spend Insight:** For each insight you spend, add \[SURGE\] to the effect.

 #### I'm On Your Side